Dr. Jack Davis

 “Belated Apocalyptic Visions: Bruscon and his Austrian Roots.”
 Essay commissioned by the Sydney Theatre Company for the program booklet accompanying Thomas Bernhard’s The Histrionic.
 July 2012: 17-21.

 Rimini Protokoll (Helgard Haug und Daniel Wetzel).
 Three plays in Everything and other Performance Texts from Germany.
 Ed.
 Matt Cornish.
-Forthcoming from Seagull Books, 2019.
+Seagull Books, 2019.